nyxgeek/lyncsmash/README.md

     -P  password list
     -d	domain
 ```
 In this mode lyncsmash will enumerate usernames via a timing attack, using the Webticket service located on the Lync Front-End server.
 If a bad username and/or domain is specified, the response will be long.
 If it is a valid user, the response will be short.
-Due to limitations of the timing-attack, this can only be run single-thraded.
+Due to limitations of the timing-attack, this can only be run single-threaded.

 usage: